microsoft/onnxruntime-genai/src/python/py/models/README.md

 #### Hugging Face Authentication

-This scenario is for when you need control over the Hugging Face Authentication, to enable, disable or us a token.
+This scenario is for when you need to disable the Hugging Face authentication or use a different authentication token than the one stored in [huggingface-cli login](https://huggingface.co/docs/huggingface_hub/main/en/guides/cli#huggingface-cli-login).

 Possible values :

-- hf_token=True
 - hf_token=False
 - hf_token=<user_token>